c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 ### **Agorism**
 - [Agorist Class Theory](https://agorism.eu.org/docs/AgoristClassTheory.pdf) - a left libertarian approach to class conflict analysis
-- [Agorist Journal](https://agorist.xyz/) - AXXI amplifies dissonance and brings voices together from across the political spectrum.
-It is also a call for unity.
-AXXI resurrects the unifying vision of an agorist alliance beyond the surveillance state
+- [Agorist Journal](https://agorist.xyz/) - axxi amplifies dissonance and brings voices together from across the political spectrum. it is also a call for unity. axxi resurrects the unifying vision of an agorist alliance beyond the surveillance state
 - [An Agorist Primer](https://kopubco.com/pdf/An_Agorist_Primer_by_SEK3.pdf) - a comprehensive guidebook that explores the principles and practical aspects of agorism, a strategy for achieving a stateless society through peaceful market activities
 - [An Argument Against KYC Bitcoin](https://archive.org/details/an-argument-against-kyc-bitcoin) - presents a compelling case against the use of Know Your Customer (KYC) requirements in the Bitcoin ecosystem, discussing how it creates honeypots of user information and gives rise to a permissioned social system
 - [Building a circular economy with Monero](https://web.archive.org/web/20221129052807/https://monerochan.news/article/4) - the future belongs to digital marketplaces that run on private digital cash.
 Anarkio explains why he built Bitejo and why he is into Monero